Customizing forumify

 $ npm install --force

-This will also use the Symfony Flex composer plugin to set up your project with some basic files that are needed to run the platform.
+This will use the Symfony Flex composer plugin to set up your project with some basic files that are needed to run the platform.
 These files are unique to your project, and you should commit them to version control.

 You need 2 services for development, a MySQL server and an email server.
 You can also add more services like PHPMyAdmin if required.